41st Tank

 think that this was the opening to the Big Show.
 One will never forget the incredulous look on many countenances

 when we were told of the mission that was assigned to us.
+Attack orders were received from CCB

 Headquarters the Combat Command to which we had been assigned.
 Mission of the 41st Tank Battalion